Bring Them Home Safe: Microchip Your Pet Today

-Every year, pets are lost – and without identification 90 percent are never returned to their owners.
-Proper and permanent identification is the only way to ensure the return of a lost dog or cat to its rightful owner.
-While collars and ID tags are a good start, they can easily be removed or the pet can get away from its owner when it is not wearing a collar.
+Every year, pets are lost – and without identification, 90 percent of them are never returned to their owners.
+Proper and permanent identification is the only way to ensure the return of a lost dog or cat to the rightful owner.
+While collars and ID tags are a good start, they can easily be removed, or the pet can get away from its owner when it is not wearing a collar.

 – These microchips have a patented implantation process.
 These microchips also have an enrollment fee per chip or you can get chips with the prepaid forms.

 - Avid offers two ways to transfer registration to a new owner: Prepaid registration and PETtrac™

 registration.
 The PETtrac Recovery Network is the world's largest and longest operating microchip-based, pet recovery service.

 – Each chip contains a unique 15-digit identification code and a disposable one-way implanter for easy and painless implantation.

 Sometimes new owners forget to send in the registration, so the animal is tracked back to the person who implanted the chip – usually the breeder or Pet Store.
 The seller has to go through their records to determine which animal received that chip number and who purchased the animal.
 This can be a frustrating, time-consuming chore.
 Prepaid registration cards can prevent this from happening.

 set up the direct registration to the new owner at the time of sale.
 The breeder purchases the cards and when an animal is sold, the card is filled out with the new owner's information.
 The breeder collects the registration fee and sends in the card to transfer the registration to the new owner.
 This way, when a lost pet is scanned, the new owner will be contacted directly to claim their animal.